open-telemetry/opentelemetry-specification/specification/trace/api.md

 the tracer could, for example, do a look-up with its identity in a map in the `TracerProvider`, or the `TracerProvider` could maintain a registry of all returned `Tracer`s and actively update their configuration if it changes.

-The effect of associating a Schema URL with a `Tracer` MUST be that the telemetry emitted using the `Tracer` will be associated with the Schema URL, provided that the emitted data format is capable of representing such association.

 ## Context Interaction